Car Exercises For Rideshare Drivers

-As a rideshare driver, the job mostly requires you to be seated, so incorporating exercise into your work routine may feel impossible.
-Even outside of work, gyms may be closed and you may be spending more time indoors.
-But there are several ways you can turn your wait time between trips into a workout.
+As a rideshare driver, you’ll spend most of your day seated.
+Incorporating car exercises into your routine might feel impossible, but there are several ways you can turn your wait time between trips into a workout.

 Scroll down for useful tips on driving posture and car exercises, to help you look after your physical and mental health whilst on the job.